Coronavirus digest: India records world's highest daily rise in infections | DW | 22.04.2021

 "Approximately 4,000 participants will receive two doses of either vaccine," said Valneva, adding that the study would be carried out at around 25 sites in the United Kingdom.

-Bloomberg News reported, citing sources, that Singapore and Hong Kong had called off an announcement planned for Thursday on the bubble.
+Bloomberg News reported, citing sources, that Singapore and Hong Kong had called off an announcement on the bubble which had been planned on Thursday.

 Japan's government is expected to issue a third state of emergency on Tokyo and three western prefectures that could last for about two weeks.
 Some analysts say the decision could push Japan back into recession if retailers are asked to close during the Golden Week holidays, which start next week and run through early May.